budach/pysster/docs/Model.md

   | rnn\_dropout\_recurrent | 0.0     | dropout portion for recurrent connections |

- From our experience RNN layers increase the runtime performance a lot, but the predictive performance only a little or not at all, therefore use them with caution.
+ From our experience RNN layers increase the runtime a lot, but the predictive performance only a little or not at all, therefore use them with caution.
 If you want to get rid of the convolutional or dense block, you can simply set "conv\_num" or "dense\_num" to 0.
 However, motif visualization will not be possible anymore if the first network layer is not a convolutional layer.

 ## Methods - Overview